danigrant/junaio-docs/README.md

 ```

-Make sure to link to the arel javascript library.App.js and style.css are your own javascript and css files.
+Make sure to link to the arel javascript library ([arel.js](http://dev.junaio.com/arel/js/arel.js)).
+App.js and style.css are examples of your own javascript and css files.

 In app.js:

 When arel content is loaded, the script will run the `arel.sceneReady()` method once.
 Use this method to initiate the arel debugging interface and if you are using the canvas API, also define the canvas and the 2D context on top of the canvas that you'll draw to.

-If you're using Processing JS, you'll define a Processing instance and call the Processing setup method.
+If you're using Processing JS, you'll define a Processing instance and call the setup() method of your Processing sketch.
 Inside the `arel.sceneReady()` function, you'll also set an interval (and thus the frame rate) at which AR content is drawn to the canvas.
+Junaio supports you setting an interval of 500 miliseconds or higher.
+Less than 500 miliseconds won't throw an error, but it will freeze and stop updating the canvas.

-`arel.sceneReady()` for canvas API:
+`arel.sceneReady()` for **canvas API:**
 ```
 arel.sceneReady(function()
 {